 This is the comment that would have appeared at DC:

 I think it’s crystal clear, John, that you yourself really have no handle on what the term “mere Christianity” refers to.
 That you can cite the split between East and West in the 11th century as proof against the existence of mere Christianity – or the fact that theological diversity exists, or that there are multiple Protestant groups – none of this has even the slightest relevance.
 Indeed, the very concept of “mere Christianity” exists exactly because of all of these divisions.

 Now why would I say this?
-Put simply: Because there is such a thing as Mere Christianity, and none of the observations (whether accurate observations or not) make any difference in this regard.
+Put simply: Because there is such a thing as Mere Christianity, and none of these observations (whether accurate observations or not) make any difference in this regard.
 These observations actually illustrate why the concept of Mere Christianity exists.
-I know that others have made similar comments too – there are dozens, even hundreds of Christianities, all equally worthy of the name.
+I know that others have made similar comments too – the claim there are dozens, even hundreds of Christianities, all equally worthy of the name.
 There’s therefore no such thing as “mere” Christianity.